-9. Pay Adjustments
+10. Pay Adjustments

-- 9.1 Where the rate of pay of a job or position is adjusted upward, the employee shall be placed on the lowest step of the new pay range which will give him/her an increase as follows: - (1) Where a job has an increment structure based on hours of service the employee shall receive the increment rate that is immediately higher than his/her wage rate immediately prior to the pay rate adjustment.
+- 10.1 Where the rate of pay of a job or position is adjusted upward, the employee shall be placed on the lowest step of the new pay range which will give him/her an increase as follows: - (1) Where a job has an increment structure based on hours of service the employee shall receive the increment rate that is immediately higher than his/her wage rate immediately prior to the pay rate adjustment.
 Further increment increases shall be based on hours worked in the job from the effective date of the pay rate adjustment. - (2) Where a job has an increment structure based on calendar length of service the employee shall receive the increment rate that is immediately higher than his/her wage rate immediately prior to the adjustment.
-Further increment increases shall be based on calendar length of service in the job from the effective date of the pay rate adjustment. - 9.2 The effective date of pay rate adjustments is determined as follows: - (1) Where a pay rate adjustment occurs as a result of a Classification Review initiated by an employee or the Union, the increase shall take effect on the date the Classification Review Request is received by the Employer. - (2) Where a pay rate adjustment occurs as a result of the Employer creating a new position, or revising an existing position, or negotiation or arbitration related to same, the increase shall take effect on the first day an employee occupies the position after it was established or revised. - 9.3 Where the rate of pay of a job or position is adjusted downward, the employee shall continue to be paid at the employee's current rate of pay until the wage rate in the new job or position equals or exceeds it.
+Further increment increases shall be based on calendar length of service in the job from the effective date of the pay rate adjustment.

+- 10.2 The effective date of pay rate adjustments is determined as follows: - (1) Where a pay rate adjustment occurs as a result of a Classification Review initiated by an employee or the Union, the increase shall take effect on the date the Classification Review Request is received by the Employer. - 10.3 Where the rate of pay of a job or position is adjusted downward, the employee shall continue to be paid at the employee's current rate of pay until the wage rate in the new job or position equals or exceeds it.

-10. Definitions
+11. Definitions

 - 1. Position: A group of duties and responsibilities regularly assigned to one person.
 It may be occupied or vacant and may be created, changed, or deleted in order to meet operational requirements. - 2.
 Job: One or more positions performing essentially the same duties, similar scope and level of responsibility, and required qualifications covered by the same job description. - 3.
-Other Related Duties: The phrase "Other Related Duties" shall include those additional duties related to the job and/or the operation of the organization that may be assigned to the incumbent.
+Other Related Duties: The phrase "Other Related Duties" shall include those additional duties related to the job and/or the operation of the organization that may be assigned to the incumbent. - 4.
+Anomalous Job: A unique job with an overall set of duties that cannot be properly classified using any of the existing benchmarks.